matthewl/blether-rails/README.md

 >
 > talk in a long-winded way without making very much sense: _there's plenty of stuff I could blether about from today._

-Blether is an API endpoint written in Rails for a fictitious micro-blogging platform.
+Blether is an API written in Rails for a fictitious micro-blogging platform.
 Its sole purpose is to be used to explore the API only option for the Ruby on Rails framework.

 Blether exposes the following RESTful endpoints: